BenLiu983/House_Price_Prediction_Model_Deployment/README.md

 # Metrics

-The metrics to evaluate model performance would be the mean squared error (mse) and the root squared of the mean squared error (rmse).
+The metrics to evaluate model performance would be the mean squared error (mse), the root squared of the mean squared error (rmse), and r square.

 # Section 1 Model Development

 1.1 Exploratroy Data Analysis (EDA)

+The house price dataset contains 1460 rows, i.e., houses, and 81 columns, i.e., variables.

+**Analyse the dataset to identify:**

+1. Missing values
+2. Numerical variables
+3. Distribution of the numerical variables
+4. Outliers
+5. Categorical variables
+6. Cardinality of the categorical variables
+7. Potential relationship between the variables and the target: SalePrice

 1.2 Feature Engineering